So, you would like to commission a portrait painting

-A well observed portrait can capture your personality.
-It can show your past achievements or reveal your dreams for the future.
+A well observed portrait can be many things, and is not just a photographic likeness.
+It can allude to past achievements or show your dreams for the future.
 It can be a lasting record of a special moment in your life, like a wedding, an anniversary or a pregnancy.
-It can be a powerful statement about your ideas and beliefs.
-A professionally produced portrait should last hundreds of years, surviving as a very personal historical record of your life.
+It might celebrate a relationship.
+It can even be a powerful statement about your ideas and beliefs.
+A professionally produced portrait should last for generations, surviving as a very personal record of your life.

 How to find a portrait artist

-You will want to find an artist whose work you like.
+You will want to find a portrait artist whose work you like.
 Artist led art fairs are a nice way to see new art and meet the artists.
 Local group shows are another opportunity to see artist’s work in real life, rather than on your phone screen.
 Instagram used to be a wonderful tool for artists to connect with an audience, but sadly it has become overrun by fake accounts.
 If you find an artist on Instagram, please do try to verify their identity by another means.
-A search on Google Maps will give you a list of locally registered businesses, and Google My Business do at least try to verify their authenticity.

 A few things to think about when planning a portrait.

-…it doesn’t matter if you can’t decide on the details; I’m happy to advise.
+It doesn’t matter if you can’t decide on the details – I’m happy to advise.
 We can progress to a sitting with just an agreement on canvas size and price, and work out the other details during the sitting.
-A lot depends on how the sitter wants to be portrayed; which face they want to show to the world.
+It all depends on how the sitter wants to be portrayed – which face they want to show to the world: corporate businessperson; loving partner; scholar; explorer; party animal.

 Risk free.